savoirfairelinux/building-inclusive-open-source-software/docs/B-INO.md

 ### Motor disabilities

-Affecting up to [19% of users](https://learn.microsoft.com/en-us/windows/win32/uxguide/inter-accessibility), many people can have difficulty using a phone, a keyboard or a mouse.
+Affecting up to [19% of users](https://learn.microsoft.com/en-us/windows/win32/uxguide/inter-accessibility), many people can have difficulties using a phone, a keyboard or a mouse.
 They often have alternative input devices like switches or audio controlling.
 You must take them into account when designing your user experience (UX).

 <figure markdown="span">
   ![Picture of a switch with two buttons, one is white and the other is yellow.](resources/a-what-is-accessibility/switch.jpg){ width="300" }